magmagmary/magmagmary/README.md

 <h1 align="center"> Hi there, I'm <a href="https://www.linkedin.com/in/esmzmaryam/">Maryam Esmaeilzadeh</a> 👋</h1>
+I am a Front-end developer with a passion for developing clean, well-designed, and attractive interfaces.
+Well-versed in JavaScript and TypeScript and highly expert in public libraries and frameworks such as React.js and Vue.js and SSR frameworks including Next.js and Nuxt.js.

 <!--
 - Areas of Expertize: JavaScript, TypeScript, React.JS, Vue.JS, CSS3, HTML.
 - ![](https://komarev.com/ghpvc/?username=magmagmary)